box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 # OAuth 2.0 without SDKs

-If you are not ready to use any of the official Box SDKs, or an SDK is not available in your language of choice, it is totally possible to use the Box APIs without them.
+If you are not ready to use any of the official Box SDKs, or an SDK is not available in your language of choice, it is possible to use the Box APIs without one.

-To authenticate a user using OAuth 2.0. the user is redirected to the Box web app in a browser where they log in and grant the application access to their data before they are redirected back to the applications `redirect_url`.
-This last step requires the application to be running on a web server somewhere accessible to the user.

 ## Overview

-To complete an OAuth 2.0 flow the following steps need to be completed.
+Below are the steps required to manually complete the OAuth 2.0 flow.

-1. Configure the authorization URL
+1. Build the authorization URL
-2. Redirect the user to the Box website
+2. Redirect the user to the authorization URL
-3. The user grants the application access
+3. The user grants the application access to take actions on their behalf, which, if successful, provides an authorization code
+4. Redirect the user back to the application
-4. Exchange the authorization code for an access token
+5. Exchange the authorization code for an Access Token

-At the end of this flow, the application has an Access Token that can be used to make API calls on behalf of this user.
+At the end of this flow, the application has an [Access Token][tokens], which can be used to make API calls on behalf of the user.

 <Message notice>

-The access token acquired through OAuth 2.0 is inherently tied to the user who authorized the application.
-Any API call made with this token will seem to come from this application, and the user needs to have access to any file or folder the application tries to access with this token.
+The Access Token acquired through the OAuth 2.0 flow is inherently tied to the user who authorized the application.

 It is possible to [act as another user](g://authentication/oauth2/as-user) using the `as-user` header.